pharmpy/pharmpy/docs/iovsearch.rst

     res.summary_individuals_count

 You can see different individual statistics in ``summary_individuals``.
-See :py:func:`pharmpy.modeling.summarize_individuals` for information on the content of this table.
+See :py:func:`pharmpy.tools.summarize_individuals` for information on the content of this table.

 .. pharmpy-execute::
     :hide-code: